 The clone palette is a copy of the master palette.
 The colours in each palette have the same properties.
 The colours have the same identification number pointing to the same colour zones, but they can have different names and RGBA values.
-Depending on the activated palette (night or day), the painted drawing will update.
-So there is no need to repaint the animation, but to create or import a clone palette (palette style).
+Depending on the palette (night or day) you're currently using, the painted drawing will update.
+So there's no need to repaint the animation.
+All you have to do is create or import a clone palette (palette style).